 - tying surgical string around the base of the polyp and cutting it away

 - using ring forceps to remove the polyp

 Methods to destroy the base of the polyp include the use of:

 - electrocautery ablation, which involves using an electrically heated needle

 - laser surgery

 Wear cotton underwear that allows good air circulation.
 This prevents excess heat and moisture, which is the perfect environment for infections.
-Also, have your partner use a condom during intercourse.
+Also, use a condom or other barrier method during intercourse.

 Be sure to get regular pelvic exams and Pap tests, which can help detect cervical polyps early.